manzinello/mailgo-wp-plugin/readme.txt

 Instead of the classic behaviour of mailto and tel links, mailgo will show a modal with more possibilities!

-For `mailto:` links there is the possibility to open Gmail, Outlook or copy the email address
+For `mailto:` links there is the possibility to open Gmail, Outlook, Yahoo Mail or copy the email address

 For `tel:` links you can open Telegram, WhatsApp, Skype or copy the phone number!